evilchili/telisar-website/content/posts/hat_of_true_frog.md

 The effect is ended by removing the hat, being knocked unconscious or killed, or with the effects of a wish spell.

-Once ended, the creature wearing the hat is immune to its effects for 24 hours.
+Once the effect is ended, the creature is immune to its effects for 24 hours.

 {{< /item >}}